IBAMR/autoibamr/README.md

 Follow the instructions on the screen
 (you can abort the process by pressing < CTRL > + C)

+Most of IBAMR's dependencies are hosted on GitHub.
+If you have trouble accessing GitHub then you may need to install a workaround.
+Some users have reported that GitHub520 can help - see issue #73 for more information if this applies to you.

 ### Installation